 7. My local chapter of the NCGP requires dues, and so I'm already paying dues there.
 Am I still required to pay dues to the state party?
 Why?

 Yes, even if you already pay dues to a local chapter of the NCGP, it's required that you also pay dues to the NCGP to become an NCGP member.
+In fact, you must be a member of the NCGP to become a member of a local chapter.
 Here's why: For one, the state party helps fund the local chapters.
-So we need local chapters committed to our state party's principles and goals—such as achieving ballot access and running candidates at all levels, including president—so that as we grow we remain focused on building the type of party we have set out to create.
+So we need local chapters committed to our state party's principles and goals—such as achieving ballot access and running candidates at all levels, including president—so that as we grow we remain focused on building the type of party we set out to create in the first place.
 When you're deciding how much dues to pay to the NCGP, please take into consideration how much you pay to your local chapter, then pay an amount to the NCGP that works for you.

 8. Must I have a PayPal account?
 Doesn't PayPal require an account for recurring payments of this type?

 If you prefer not sign up to pay dues via PayPal, you can send a check by mail or make a onetime contribution via our other payment processor, which is here.
 That said, you should be able to set up a recurring monthly dues payment via option #1 above using your credit card—you do not have to have a running balance in a PayPal account.

 9. I want to register to vote as "Unaffiliated" or "Other – Green" so I can become a member of the NCGP.
 How can I verify and/or change my voter registration?